The Best Avalanche Airbag Pack Review

 For more medium sized packs, our Top Picks were the BCA Float 27 Tech, Black Diamond Halo 28 JetForce, The North Face Patrol ABS 24, BCA Float 22, and the Ortovox Free Rider ABS 24.
-The Ortovox Free Rider ABS 24 latched onto us almost like no other pack, but because it's a bigger pack we noticed it more than the ABS Powder 15.
+The Ortovox Free Rider ABS 24 latched onto us almost like no other pack, but because it's a bigger pack we noticed it more than some others.
 The larger packs like the Float 42 Tech, Mammut Pro Protection 35 and Saga 40 JetForce because of their volume didn't move with us as nicely on the down while skiing or snowboarding.

 For our comfort category we compared how well each pack carried loads on the way up, as well as how comfortable and articulated the back panel and shoulder straps were.
 We gave higher scores to packs that used nicer feeling material on the inside of their shoulder straps.
 Our top overall picks for comfort on the up and while skiing with heavier loads were the Black Diamond Saga 40 JetForce with its sturdy frame and comfortable shoulder straps.
 Near as nice was well were the Ortovox ABS Tour 32+7, Mammut Ride RAS, Mammut Light Removable Airbag and Mammut Pro Protection 35L.
 The Backcountry Access Float packs and the Mammut Light Protection packs were close, but maybe just a step behind.
 For overnight or hut-to-hut loads we liked the Saga 40 JetForce and the Ortovox 32+7, with the BCA Float 42 Tech, Mammut Light Protection, Mammut Light Removable Protection, or the Mammut Pro Protection barely behind.